 Authorities take into consideration various factors before applying a fine, such as the severity, duration, and history of the infringement, the type of data involved, the corrective technical and organizational measures are taken, and so on.

 So far (until the end of 2019), there have been more than 250 fines issued, varying from 100 Eur to 50 million EUR.
 The value of these issued fines has totaled over 400 million EUR and has involved big names such as Google (50 million EUR), Marriott International, and British Airways (litigations currently in progress).

 “For the first time a European data protection authority is using the possibilities of GDPR to punish clear violations of the law”

 Chairman of NOYB, Max Schrems

 More recently, another technology company has been fined 150.000 EUR for similar GDPR infringements and in March 2020, the media reported that Cathay Pacific may be charged with over 500.000 EUR for not properly securing their infrastructure and causing their customer personal data to be exposed.

-A quick look at the ICO’s (The UK’s Information Commissioner’s Office) agenda and coercive actions demonstrates how serious GDPR compliance has become.
+A quick look at the ICO’s (The UK’s Information Commissioner’s Office) agenda and coercive actions demonstrate how serious GDPR compliance has become.

 The ePR was initially drafted together with GDPR as a cumulative update to the old privacy directive.
 In fact, ePR and GDPR are updates to Article 7 and Article 8 in the EU Charter of Human Rights: